The new normal for digital security: inside information

 “It can seem a huge task to monitor vast networks and flows of traffic so the best approach is automated analytics, to take the human stress out of the equation.”

 Wynyard says there have been several digital developments to help reduce the number of databases falling prey to hackers.
-Products such as Open Network Insight (ONI) are helping – ONI is an open-source tool that monitors operational and security threats in datacentres.
+Products such as Open Network Insight (ONI) are helping – ONI is an open source tool that monitors operational and security threats in data centers.